wAaron/atlas-examples/consul-quick-start/README.md

   1. `export AWS_ACCESS_KEY=<your_aws_access_key>`
   2. `export AWS_SECRET_KEY=<your_aws_secret_key>`
 6. When running `terraform` you can either pass environment variables into each call as noted in [ops/terraform/variables.tf#L7](ops/terraform/variables.tf#L7), or replace `YOUR_AWS_ACCESS_KEY`, `YOUR_AWS_SECRET_KEY`, `YOUR_ATLAS_USERNAME`, and `YOUR_ATLAS_TOKEN` with your Atlas username, Atlas token, [AWS Access Key Id, and AWS Secret Access key](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) in [ops/terraform/terraform.tfvars](ops/terraform/terraform.tfvars).
 If you use terraform.tfvars, you don't need to pass in environment variables for each `terraform` call, just be sure not to check this into a public repository.
 7. Generate the consul key pair in [ops/terraform/ssh_keys](ops/terraform/ssh_keys).
 You can use your own existing key pair as long as the public key material format is [supported](https://www.terraform.io/docs/providers/aws/r/key_pair.html), or you can simply run `sudo sh scripts/generate_key_pair.sh` from the [ops/terraform](ops/terraform) directory and it will generate the keys for you.
 The private key must be named [ops/terraform/ssh_keys/consul-key.pem](ops/terraform/ssh_keys/consul-key.pem) and the public key must be named [ops/terraform/ssh_keys/consul-key.pub](ops/terraform/ssh_keys/consul-key.pub), the script will take care of this for you.
-If you don't update the key pair or run the script, you will see the error `* Error import KeyPair: The request must contain the parameter PublicKeyMaterial` on `terraform apply`.
+If you don't update the key pair or run the script, you will see the error `* Error import KeyPair: The request must contain the parameter PublicKeyMaterial` on  a `terraform apply` or `terraform push`.

 _\** If you would like to build your own Consul cluster AMI with Packer to use instead of ours, see the below section [Build Your Own Consul Cluster AMI with Packer](README.md#build-your-own-consul-cluster-ami-with-packer).
 Note that this is not necessary for the following steps to work as we are already referencing a previously built public Consul AMI in the Terraform template._